Vinay-Samrat/Todo-List-test-cases/README.md

 # Todo-List-test-cases

 Todo List App with Test Cases
-This repository contains a simple Todo List Application built with [insert technology stack used, e.g., React, Angular, JavaScript, etc.], alongside a suite of unit and integration test cases to ensure the app's robustness.
+This repository contains a simple Todo List Application built with React Frameowrk and Tailwindcss, CSS, alongside a suite of unit and integration test cases to ensure the app's robustness.

-Table of Contents
-Overview
-Features
-Technology Stack
-Setup Instructions
-Running the Application
-Running Test Cases
-Contributing
-License
 Overview
 This Todo List App allows users to manage their daily tasks by creating, editing, and deleting to-dos.
 It’s designed to help improve productivity and keep track of tasks efficiently.